Our January gardening guide will tell you what you need to do in your garden this time of year, depending on which climate zone you’re in.

 January gardening guide bonus: Recipe

-Combine 3 cups sugar, 3 cups water, 3 Tbsp orange rind and 2 cinnamon sticks in a large saucepan.
+- Combine three cups sugar, three cups water, three tbsp orange rind and two cinnamon sticks in a large saucepan.
 Bring to boil, then reduce heat and simmer for a few minutes.
 Add port and remove cinnamon stick.